10 Essential Skills You Need to Become a Content Creator

 SEO helps the content you create to be more discoverable.
 You can write the most brilliant blog post in the world, but it will not help if nobody finds it.
 And if nobody sees your content, are you really a content creator?

 You don’t need to become an SEO expert.
-However, to become a content creator that helps their clients achieve their bottom line, you must learn at least the basics of search engine optimization.
+However, to become a content creator who helps their clients achieve their bottom line, you must learn at least the basics of search engine optimization.

 To become a content creator, you don’t have to learn social media management or content promotion.
-However, it is an advantage if you have these skills under your belt.
+However, it is an advantage to have these skills.

 Why?
-Because they will help you build an audience for your content faster by engaging with them on various social media platforms where your audience hangs out the most.
+They will help you build an audience for your content faster by engaging with you on various social media platforms where your audience hangs out the most.
 They also help you create a buzz about your content and optimize organic search results as more people engage with it.

 Promoting your content is not the same as advertising or spamming.
 It’s about getting your content in front of your target audience.
 You achieve this by cross-posting social media platforms and using relevant keywords to tell your audience where your content is.